Pre-commit gate

 [probe] hw conflicts [OK] exit=0

 ...
-88 probes total, 0 fail ...Stage 6 (mutation) runs the full lifecycle on the live cluster: LXC 9999 (create → start → snapshot → stop → delete), cluster-level CRUD (pool / firewall-cluster alias+group+ipset / backup-job / notifications endpoint+matcher / storage-defs), QEMU 9998 booted from an alpine ISO, and — when PROXXX_E2E_QGA_VMID=<vmid> is set — QGA agent-required round-trips (file read / write / network probe / QMP sendkey).
+67 probes total, 0 fail ...Stage 7 (mutation) runs the full lifecycle on the live cluster: LXC 9999 (create → start → snapshot → stop → delete), cluster-level CRUD across all 8 state families (pool / ACL grant / storage-defs / backup-job / firewall-cluster alias+group+ipset / notifications matcher / HA rules node-affinity+resource-affinity / HA resources), QEMU 9998 booted from an alpine ISO, and — when PROXXX_E2E_QGA_VMID=<vmid> is set — QGA agent-required round-trips (file read / write / network probe / QMP sendkey).
 Every artifact uses a proxxx-mut- prefix and a trap EXIT cleanup sweeps even after a panic mid-test.

 Bypassing

 The only way out is git commit --no-verify (or git push --no-verify).
 The committer owns the consequence — that is the explicit policy in scripts/gate.sh.
-CI will re-run all six stages and reject the push if anything is broken.
+CI will re-run all eight stages and reject the push if anything is broken.

 See Bypass policy for when bypass is acceptable.